 For tax years beginning on or after January 1, 2018, Oregon corporate excise taxpayers must exclude functional type income from the computation of their Oregon sales factor.
-Also, amounts held in trust or amounts received by an agent or fiduciary are excluded from the computation of the Oregon sales factor.
-See HB 2273 (2017).
+The term "sales" excludes receipts from hedging transactions, and from the maturity, redemption, sale, exchange, loan, or other disposition of cash or securities.
+Also, taxpayers must exclude amounts held in trust or certain amounts received by an agent or fiduciary from the computation of their Oregon sales factor.
+See ORS 314.610(7) and 314.665.